max-van-leeuwen/SnapLensStudio-CodeSnippets/README.md

   - Super simple way of making a portal out of a mesh.
 It calls your callback function when the user walks through it, and keeps track of whether you're inside or outside the portal world.
 - World Placement
   - Make an object follow the user's gaze, with nice animations.
 Useful for placing the scene in front of you in the Spectacles.
+- Smooth Follow
+  - Make any 3D Transform or Number smoothly interpolate with only a couple lines of code.